The Mary and Frank J. Doherty Chair

 What I love most about music is its ability to express and evoke so many different emotions.
 It truly is a universal language, something to which everyone can relate, and I can’t imagine my life without it.

-In addition to her duties with the OPO, Colleen is Principal Flute of the Ash Lawn Opera Orchestra during the summer months.
-Colleen has also performed with the Detroit Symphony Orchestra, the Sarasota Orchestra, and the St. Petersburg Opera Company.
+Colleen has performed with the Detroit Symphony Orchestra, the Sarasota Orchestra, and the St. Petersburg Opera Company.
 She is an active music educator, maintaining a private teaching studio and serving on the music faculty of Florida Southern College as adjunct Professor of Flute.

 Colleen received her Bachelor of Music degree in Flute Performance from Ithaca College, where she studied with Dr. Wendy Mehne; she continued her studies at the Cleveland Institute of Music under the tutelage of Joshua Smith (Principal Flute, the Cleveland Orchestra) and was awarded the Professional Studies Diploma in 1995.